byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 ***Fights Cancer***

-The bio-active compounds of kefir such as polysaccharides and bio-active peptides have great potential for inhibition of proliferation and induction of apoptosis in tumor cells.
-Kefiran is also used as an antioxidant and anti-tumor agent.
+The bio-active compounds of kefir such as polysaccharides and bio-active peptides have great potential and are used as an antioxidant and anti-tumor agent.
 Many studies revealed that kefir acts on different cancers such as colorectal cancer, malignant T lymphocytes, breast cancer and lung carcinoma.

 Kefir benefits in the fight against cancer are due to its large anti-carcinogenic role inside the body, slowing the growth of early tumors.